KBIG: Upbeat evolution

+Casey Kasem and Delilah

 Despite having been a rhythmic-based radio station, KBIG-FM was a loyal affiliate of Casey Kasem's weekly countdown show for hot AC stations, American Top 20, which aired Sunday mornings.
 Former KBIG morning drive personality Charlie Tuna was Kasem's regular substitute host.
 KBIG had been the flagship station for Casey's adult contemporary countdown since it launched in 1992 until the station flipped back to hot AC in 2007.

 In February 2007, KBIG-FM added Delilah back to its lineup.
 The news of having the program air on the station generated much talk because her show is geared toward a mainstream AC audience and seemed out of place on the rhythmic-oriented station.
 However, after adding Delilah, KBIG-FM began adding more mainstream AC content to its playlist.